GSA/Section508.gov/_pages/acquisition/2022-06-23-sell-how-to-create-acr-with-vpat.md

       <svg class="usa-icon" aria-hidden="true" role="img"><use xlink:href="{{ site.baseurl }}/assets/images/sprite.svg#check_circle"></use></svg>
     </div>
     <div class="usa-icon-list__content">
       <strong>Skip the Level AAA tables -</strong> Section 508 does not require that your product be tested against the Level AAA Technical Standards.
-However, industry may provide this information to show a higher level of accessibility than required.
+However, the vendor may provide this information to show a higher level of accessibility than required.
     </div>
   </li>
   <li class="usa-icon-list__item">